The Identity Shift

 No miracle routine.

-If you’re here because your body changed, your life shifted, or your heart cracked open… you’re not late.
-You’re right on time.
+If you’re here because your body changed, your life shifted, or something cracked open that won’t quite close again, you’re not behind.

 Previous